-14.5] Demonstrate how non-locality is always lurking beneath the surface and events.
-This includes all things we think about and do.
+14.5] Demonstrate how quantum non-locality (entanglement) is always lurking beneath the surface and events.
+This includes all things we might think about and do.

-14.6] All things are possible in physics at the Quantum level [possibilities to do “something”, whatever they might be].
+14.6] From my words above all things are possible in physics at the Quantum and sub quantum mechanics levels [possibilities to do “something”, whatever they might be].

-What follows is a descriptive answer as to how the mystery of non-locality can be better understood in physics
+What follows is a descriptive answer as to how the mystery of non-locality (derivative of ideas relating to sub quantum mechanics theory) can be better understood in physics

 The following quotation is from an article written by Howard Wiseman in the 19 June 2014 edition of Nature magazine entitled “Physics: Bell’s theorem still reverberates”.